Research

 Working Papers

-We study whether the academic effects of being marginally admitted to an elite science school depend on the year of admission.
-For this, we take advantage of five years (2005-2009) of administrative data on the centralized high school admission system in Mexico City.
-We find that the effect on mathematics test scores at the end of high school decreases each year, starting positive and statistically significant in 2005 and ending close to zero and not significant by 2009.
-We propose two mechanisms to explain this trend.
-The first is related to changes over time in the composition of marginally admitted and rejected students combined with heterogeneity in the effect of marginal admission.
-The second considers changes over time in the production functions of elite and non-elite schools.
-Together, these results highlight the limited external validity of estimates obtained at a single point in time as they may be systematically influenced by time-varying changes in the educational context.
+We study whether the academic effects of being marginally admitted to an elite science school depend on the admission year, as a reflection of how school characteristics are changing over time.
+For our analysis, we take advantage of five years (2005-2009) of administrative data on a large centralized high school admission system.
+We find that the effect on mathematics test scores at the end of high school decreases each year, starting positive and statistically significant in 2005 and ending not significant by 2009.
+We show that the discontinuous jumps in peer quality and other school inputs induced by elite school admission have not systematically changed over time.
+However, elite schools’ value-added decreased, while non-elite schools’ value-added increased, affecting the treatment definition.
+Varying relative school quality limits the external validity of otherwise internally valid estimates.